stephendawsondev/Sleep-Healthily/AGILE.md

 ### Sprint 2 notes

-> "This task also focuses on doing the must have tasks, as well as also taking on some should have tasks if possible."
+> "This Sprint also focuses on doing the must have tasks, as well as also taking on some should have tasks if possible."

 <!-- Screenshot of sprint 2 here -->